Santi871/DCSWaypointEditor/README.md

 1. Make sure the main HSI page is on the AMPCD (bottom screen) if you are entering waypoints.

-2. If you are entering JDAM preplanned missions, make sure the main JDAM page is on the left DDI (the page immediately after selecting a JDAM from the stores page).
+2. If you are entering JDAM preplanned missions, make sure the JDAM preplanned missions page is on the left DDI

 3. With a list of active waypoints and/or JDAM preplanned missions, click `Enter into aircraft`